OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 Children

-We do not knowingly collect personal information from children under 13.
-If we learn that we have collected the personal information of a child under 13 we will take steps to delete the information as soon as possible.
+We do not knowingly collect personal information from children under 13 except where a parent has set up an Apple ID for their child through the Apple ID for Students program and provided Apple with verified parental consent.
+Learn more about the Apple ID for Students program and device parental controls.
+If we learn that we have collected the personal information of a child under 13 without first receiving verifiable parental consent we will take steps to delete the information as soon as possible.

 Location-Based Services